Northern Ontario, Canada

 Property Description, Location and Access

 The 100% owned Big Lake copper -- zinc massive sulphide property is located approximately 20km southeast of Marathon, northwestern Ontario and 10 km southwest of the Hemlo gold mines.
-The property consists of 27 claims (312 units) covering 4,992 hectares.
+The property consists of 319 cell claims covering 6,539 hectares.
 The eastern part of the property is accessible by a private road leading from the Trans Canada Highway 17 approximately 20km east of Marathon.
 Access to the western part of the property, where the topography is quite rugged, requires helicopter support.

 A major power transmission line crosses the western part of the property in a northwest-southeast direction.
 The west boundary of the property coincides with the boundary of Pukaskwa National Park.
 Significantly, by agreement between the federal and provincial governments when the park was established, a natural deep-water harbour occurring on Lake Superior west of the property boundary and within the park, remains accessible to natural resource developers in the local area.